 If you use gloves for long periods, or use artificial nails, it can cause a moist, airless condition around your fingernails.
-This is good for some germs to thrive and cause infection.
+This is good for some germs to thrive and cause paronychia.

-If your infection is caused by bacteria then an antibiotic may be prescribed.
-Antibiotics commonly used for this type of infection include flucloxacillin or erythromycin.
+If your infection is caused by bacteria then your doctor may prescribe an oral antibiotic.
+Antibiotics commonly used for paronychia include flucloxacillin or erythromycin.
 In a minor infection an antibiotic cream may be all that is needed - for example, fusidic acid cream.